w3c/wai-tutorials/source/index.html.erb.md

 The tutorials introduce accessibility topics, including advanced aspects.
 They are a good starting point for learning and addressing WCAG.
 To ensure that you meet the WCAG requirements, you will still have to use WCAG resources directly.

-Most of the examples are HTML-based, but the underlying principles apply to other formats as well.
+Most of the examples are HTML-based and the underlying principles apply to other formats as well.